bozsahin/ling488-bogazici/projects/project1-control/README.md

-We will study the semantic effect of ranking while being exposed to very similar syntax in control.
+We will start with simple analyses without model training.